expkzb/UIImageView-AFNetworking-OneByOneQueue/README.md

 UIImageView-AFNetworking-OneByOneQueue
 ======================================

-New parameter added for UIImageView+AFNetworking by simply adding a new NSOperationQueue instance.
+New parameter added for UIImageView+AFNetworking methods by simply adding a new NSOperationQueue instance.

 * \- (void)setImageWithURL:(NSURL *)url **oneByOne:(BOOL)isOneByOne**;